 - Immatures can be quite adult-like in appearance.
 See Ryan Brady’s blog post for more information, including excellent photographs and commentary: http://northwoodsbirding.blogspot.ca/2008/01/ageing-northern-shrikes-in-field_10.html

-Comments on the content or thoughts from your own field observations are keenly welcomed!
+Comments on the content or thoughts from your field observations are welcomed!

 Sincere thanks to Katherine Scott Jarvis and Charmaine Anderson for kindly availing the use of their excellent captures of Northern Shrikes.
 Ryan Brady shared his thoughts and also provided a link to a blog post of his from 2008 which details techniques on ageing shrikes in the field.
-Thanks also to Marcel Gahbauer for providing helpful feedback pertaining to some vague and potentially misleading terms used in the first installment of this post.
+Thanks also to Marcel Gahbauer for giving helpful feedback on some vague and potentially misleading terms used in the first installment of this post.

 Brady, R.S., J.D.
 Paruk, and A.J.
 Kern.
 2009.
 Sexing adult Northern Shrikes using DNA, morphometrics, and plumage.
 Journal of Field Ornithology 80:198–205.